MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/javascript-skill-architecture.md

 The `UniqueId` and `EventName` values are required and must match the ID of the skill to call and the event name you used in that skill.
 You should place any payload data you wish to send to the skill in the `Payload` field.

-## Data Handling: Variables
+## Data Handling

 There are two ways to store persistent data with on-robot JavaScript skills:

 * In a global variable, where the data is available (but not updated) across threads in a single skill
 * As "set" data, where the data is available (and updated) across threads in a single skill and is shareable among skills.

+### Using Global Variables

 You can create global variables and use them across all "get" and "event" callbacks within a single skill.
 Global variables are copied over to new threads as they are created from callbacks.
 Global variables must be declared at the top of a skill, are prefixed with an underscore, and are not declared as `var`, `const`, etc.

+{{box op="start" cssClass="boxed noteBox"}}
-Note that the value of a global variable is only preserved going forward.
+**Note:** The value of a global variable is only preserved going forward.
 That is, if you have a thread running that spawns a new thread (via a "get" or "event" callback) but then continues to process, the global value will not update for the original thread; only the child thread will update that value going forward.
+{{box op="end"}}

 In this example, `_imageCount` is declared and used as a global variable: